 In a world dominated by constant advertising across multiple platforms, brands are under increased pressure to promote their products responsibly.
-This week we will be looking at the world of ethical marketing and a number of household brands who have proved that marketing and ethics can go hand in hand.
+This week we will be looking at the world of ethical marketing and a number of household brands who have proved that advertising and ethics can go hand in hand.

 One of the first elements of the campaign saw 58 well-known female photographers answer the question – “what do you think defines a beautiful woman?”
 The responses gained showed women and children of all ages, sizes and ethnic backgrounds and were collected into an exhibition to raise awareness of the campaign.

 More recently, the Campaign for Real Beauty has released a number of digital and social media initiatives to further promote their campaign and to make a real difference to the everyday lives of women.
 In early 2013 Dove’s Real Beauty Sketches campaign saw women asked to describe their own appearance while an FBI sketch artist drew them from the description they gave.
-The women then left the room and were replaced by a friend who described them from their perspective; the difference in images was then shown to the women to reinforce the message that women are often their own worst critic and that their perception of beauty is skewed.
+The women then left the room and were replaced by a friend who described them from their perspective.
+The difference in images was then shown to the women to reinforce the message that women are often their own worst critic and that their perception of beauty is skewed.
 The video went viral and demonstrated the continued success of the Campaign for Real Beauty and the resonation of its key message with women.

 Likewise, the Dove Camera Shy video was launched in June 2013 which shows a wide mix of women hiding their faces when a camera is placed in front of them and compares them to a number of young girls who giggle and dance around when a camera is pointed at them.
 The video aims to highlight how digital photography makes women feel more anxious about their looks as they get older and tries to encourage women to embrace their own beauty and pass this lesson on to the younger generation of girls.